-Five Weeks in a Balloon by Jules Verne | PDF
+Five Weeks in a Balloon by Jules Verne |

 Ferguson.--Excelsior.--Full-length Portrait of the Doctor.--A Fatalist nvinced.- A Dinner at the Travellers' Club.--Several Toasts for the Occasion.